 Two Laws Protect People with Disabilities

-Two laws in Maine protect people with disabilities.
+Two laws in Maine protect people with disabilities in Maine.
 Both laws make it illegal for government agencies to discriminate against people with disabilities.
 Government agencies must also take steps to make it easier for people with disabilities to use and enjoy public services and benefits.
 The first law is the ADA, which applies all over the United States.
 The second is the Maine Human Rights Act, a law limited to Maine.

-The Americans with Disabilities Act (ADA) makes it illegal to discriminate against people with disabilities in many areas, including:
+The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities in many areas, including:

 - Government benefits and services.
 These are called “public entities” under the ADA.